Vite

 .expect("error while running tauri application");

-function is the entry point and the first function that gets invoked when your program runs.icons
+The main function is the entry point and the first function that gets invoked when your program runs.

 Chances are you want a snazzy icon for your app!
 To get you going quickly, we included a set of default icons.
 You should switch these out before publishing your application.
 Learn more about the various icon formats in Tauri's icons feature guide.

-Now that we have scaffolded our Frontend and initialized the Rust project you're almost ready to run your App.
+Now that we have scaffolded our frontend and initialized the Rust project the created tauri.conf.json file should look like this:

 {